Sääksmäki: Saarioispuoli

 The southern part of Sääksmäki, divided from the main part of Sääksmäki by the lake Vanajavesi, is known as Saarioispuoli.
 The area was ecclesiastically subordinate to Sääksmäki, but has been an administrative unit called Saarioinen since the 14th century.

 Akaa (with Toijala and Kylmäkoski) was originally a division of Saarioinen and the Akaa parish established in 1483 was sometimes called Saarioinen, even though the two did not have the exact same territory.
 Some parts of Punkalaidun were also included in the Saarioinen division.
 Viiala, despite being subordinate to the Akaa parish, was not administratively a part of Saarioinen, but a part of Lempäälä instead.

 The people of Saarioinen also had hunting grounds in what is now Central Finland.
-The first settlers of Palokka, originally a village and now a district of Jyväskylä, came from Saarioinen.
+The first settlers of Jyväskylä and nearby Palokka came from Saarioinen.

 Modern history

 Valkeakoski was separated from Sääksmäki in 1923, while Sääksmäki was consolidated with Valkeakoski in 1973.